act-rules/act-rules.github.io/_drafts/SC1-1-1-decorative-images.md

 ## Description

 This rule checks images that are marked as decorative, do not require a text alternative.
-Elements that are the sole content of an interactive element
+Images that are the only content of an interactive element are not covered by this rule, as they are tested by [SC1-1-1+SC-4-1-2-interactive-images](SC1-1-1+SC-4-1-2-interactive-images.html).

 *Editor note*: This rule is designed to replace (parts of) [/rules/SC1-1-1-text-alternative]

 ## Assumptions

-*There are currently no assumptions*
+- The `contenteditable` attribute is not used in such a way that it impacts which element is, and which is not interactive.

 ## Background